jerriebright/OBJECT-DETECTION/README.md

 # Live Object Detection

 ## How to run
-- Download respective YOLO V3 cfg and weights files from [here](https://pjreddie.com/darknet/yolo/).
+- Download respective YOLO V3 weights file from [here](https://pjreddie.com/darknet/yolo/).
 - Configure as desired.
 - Then, run the *detect.py* code.